 Q: Do you offer childcare?

 Yes, OCA offers respite (childcare) to families.
 An intake will be done on your child prior to beginning respite services.
 Staff, that is assigned to do respite have completed their CPR/First Aid certification and are trained in Positive Behavior Support.
-For more detailed information about our respite program contact Margaret Newman at 407-808-7837.
+For more detailed information about our respite program contact OCA at 407-808-7837 or Therapy@GoOCA.org.

 Q: What type of therapy does OCA offer?

-OCA's Board Certified Behavior Analyst and Director of Clinical Services, Margaret Newman oversees our Behavior Therapy program.
+OCA's has a Board Certified Behavior Analyst and Director of Services, who oversees our Behavior Therapy program.
 We offer Behavior Services, Respite, and Social Skills training.

 Q: How does a family sign up to participate in programs?
-Contact OCA at 407-808-7837 to do an intake.
+Contact OCA at 407-808-7837 or Programs@GoOCA.org to do an intake.
 Once the intake is complete, one of our staff member's will contact your child's school or therapist and ask them the same questions that we asked you.
-The intake will be reviewed by our Director of Clinical Services, Margaret Newman and if OCA is able to meet the needs of your child we will add your family to our mailing list.
+The intake will be reviewed by our Director of Services and if OCA is able to meet the needs of your child we will add your family to our mailing list.
 You may then sign up your child to participate in our programs.

 Q: What Special Olympics season does OCA participate in?
 OCA participates in Fall, Winter and Summer Special Olympics seasons for Orange County.
 OCA is a registered training facility.